 For families looking for casual fare, the Disney Magic has colorful Cabana's with indoor and outdoor seating, along with several take-away food outlets near the pools.

 The Disney Magic carries 2700 passengers in 875 cabins, many of which can sleep 4.
 Of the 720 outside cabins, 388 have private verandas, perfect for some quiet time to enjoy the warm Caribbean weather.
 The cabins are brightly colored, with plenty of storage space and practicality.
 I loved the shelves in a vertically-place steamer trunk used as a storage cabinet.

 The bath is split into two rooms, one with a sink and toilet and the other with a sink and shower tub.
 Each bath is tiny, but it is nice to have two separate rooms and two sinks when traveling as a family group.

 The room steward was efficient and friendly, and kept the cabin clean.
 He also left us chocolates and towel animal creations each evening to top off the entertainment.

 Although a Disney Magic cruise is centered on families, the cruise line hasn't forgotten how important it is for adults to have private time when on vacation.
-This factor is very evident on the Disney Magic, with several adult lounges, three of which are grouped together in the Beat Street neighborhood on deck 3.
-My favorite was the quiet Sessions, with live piano music in the evenings and those marvelous large portholes for ocean viewing.
-Sports enthusiasts love watching ESPN in the Diversions sports bar, and the Rockin' Bar D provides adult entertainment in the late evenings.
+This factor is very evident on the Disney Magic, with several adult lounges, three of which are grouped together in the After Hours district on deck 3.
+My favorite was the quiet Keys, with live piano music in the evenings and those marvelous large portholes for ocean viewing.
+Sports enthusiasts love watching ESPN in the O'Gill's Pub sports bar, and the Fathoms night club provides adult entertainment in the late evenings.